amangona/SwiftyDocPicker/README.md

 # SwiftyDocPicker
-A very "Swifty" approach to picking documents
+A very "Swifty" approach to picking documents.
+Document selection had never been easier.

 ## Usage
 Its as simple as conforming to a the DocumentDelegate